-208 Main St • 5ST.1761 • Moose Jaw 1954 • This building originated in Old Dillon and likely experienced several alterations upon arriving in Frisco.
+208 Main St • 5ST.1761 • Moose Jaw

+1954 • This building originated in Old Dillon and likely experienced several alterations upon arriving in Frisco.
 The false front is not likely original and creates a false sense of history.
+With more information, Criterion A - Commerce may also apply to this site.

 300 Main St • 5ST.
-1753 • Frisco Town Hall 1899 • This false front building was built as Frisco's Town Hall during a period when new money was flowing into town during a mining revival.
+1073 • Frisco Town Hall

+1899 • This false front building was built as Frisco's Town Hall during a period when new money was flowing into town during a mining revival.
 Some original materials exist but design changes have altered the original character.

-4. Buildings that retain little or no integrity
+4. Buildings that retain little or no architectural integrity

-121 E Main St • 5ST.1759 • Log Cabin Cafe 1930s • The Log Cabin Café is a long-standing business in Frisco.
-Despite that, the original historic building has been completely subsumed by alterations and additions.
-No aspect of integrity remains.
+121 E Main St • 5ST.1759 • Log Cabin Cafe

+1908 • The Log Cabin Café is a long-standing business in Frisco.
+The original historic building has been consumed by alterations and additions.
+No architectural integrity remains.